 At a quick glance it appears that the Manulife Advantage Account is the best option for earning the highest interest rate in the country.
 But even though you’re earning a guaranteed return, at 1.55% you’re barely keeping up with inflation.

 Ally Financial used to pay 1.8% interest on its savings account.
-However, Ally was recently purchased by RBC, who then immediately shut down Ally’s high interest savings account option as of February 15th, 2013.
+However, Ally was purchased by RBC, who then immediately shut down Ally’s high interest savings account option as of February 15th, 2013.
 Existing Ally accounts will be closed on April 30th, 2013, and clients will presumably be offered to move to the RBC High Interest eSavings account.

 Are you happy with the interest rate on your current savings account?
 Would you consider switching to a high interest savings account?